 The api.video Bubble plugin contains some API calls definition that will act as a bridge between your Bubble application and the api.video API.
-Not all the api.video endpoints are usable this way but the most important are there.
+Not all the api.video endpoints are used this way but the most important are there.

 In order to use the API, you have to put your api.video private API key in the dedicated input field of the plugin settings.